 Search for media

-Use the search field at the top of the pane to enter search criteria and retrieve media files.
+Use the search field at the top of the panel to enter search criteria and retrieve media files.
 Clicking a search result expands the folder where the file is located.
 To browse for media files, click a folder to expand the folders and content beneath it.

 Media files are uploaded through drag and drop from a file location on your computer to the upload area.
 You can also click directly in the upload area to add files.
 Or, you can select Upload Files in the context menu for the target folder to which you want to upload files.